xinwenfu/VChat_KSTET_Multi/README.md

     	* `SHELL`: Shell Variable name
   	* `-b`: Specifies bad chars and byte values.
 This is given in the byte values
       	* `\x00x\0a\x0d`: Null char, carriage return, and newline.
-3. [exploit6.py](./SourceCode/exploit6.py) first sends the Stage-1 exploit as done in [exploit5.py](./SourceCode/exploit5.py), then waits a few seconds and send the second stage of the exploit which will attempt to reach out to our *Kali Linux* machine on port 8080.
+3. The [exploit6.py](./SourceCode/exploit6.py) script first sends the Stage-1 exploit as is done in the [exploit5.py](./SourceCode/exploit5.py) script, then it waits a few seconds and send the second stage of the exploit which will attempt to reach out to our *Kali Linux* machine on port 8080.
 To add some resiliency to inaccurate jumps we pad the buffer the `recv(...)` call writes to which is 1024 bytes with `\x90` the NOP instruction by adding them to the start of the second stage.

 	<img src="Images/I36.png" width=800>

 	* Sometimes this took a few times to work.

-*Note*: Be sure to run the [netcat](https://linux.die.net/man/1/nc) listener on our Kali machine for port 8080 while running [exploit6.py](./SourceCode/exploit6.py)
+*Note*: Be sure to run the [netcat](https://linux.die.net/man/1/nc) listener on our Kali machine for port 8080 while running [exploit6.py](./SourceCode/exploit6.py)!

 ```
 $ nc -l -v -p 8080